 “Forget the naysayers, email marketing was ranked as the best channel in terms of return on investment, with 68% of companies rating the channel as ‘good’ or ‘excellent’.

-This marks a 3% increase since last year, while the previously highest ranked digital marketing channel, search engine optimisation, dropped 8%, possibly due to the effect of ‘not provided’ keyword data.”
+This marks a 3 per cent increase since last year, while the previously highest ranked digital marketing channel, search engine optimisation, dropped 8 per cent, possibly due to the effect of ‘not provided’ keyword data.”

-Here are five ways to drastically and effectively increase your email subscriptions:
+So what are five fool-proof ways to drastically and effectively increase your email subscriptions?

 “If I sign up, what’s in it for me?”
 This is likely the question a user will ask before submitting their email.
 It’s a valid question; nobody wants to give anything away, especially their email, for free.
 Therefore, you should offer something in return.

-The incentives don’t have to be financial remuneration, but rather some of these things:
+The incentives don’t have to be financial remuneration.
+Here are a few suggestions:

-- Educational stuff: EBooks, white papers, newsletters and the like are things that could be offered for free, and they’re likely to be more appreciated because they have value.
-Of course, that value is information, something they can learn from and incorporate into their lives.
+- Educational content: E-Books, white papers, newsletters and the like could be offered for free, and they’re likely to be more appreciated because they have value.
+Of course, that value is information they can learn from and incorporate into their lives.

-- Discounts: When a prospect submits their email, they will immediately receive 10% off their next purchase.
+- Discounts: When a prospect submits their email, they will immediately receive 10 percent off of their next purchase.
 They’ll also be given promotions, coupons, discount codes and other cost-saving advertisements in the future.

 - Appreciation: Sometimes people just want to be thanked.
 A token gift, an appreciation or a public spotlight can suffice to give you their email.
 The latter could consist of showcasing that customer in a future newsletter, highlighting their dedication to the brand.

 - Pay it forward: The more the merrier.
-If a subscriber forwards your company’s newsletter and signs up then both of you will receive a 10% discount.
+If a subscriber forwards your company’s newsletter and signs up then both of you will receive a 10 percent discount.
 And it goes on.
 Essentially, you’re encouraging everybody to pay it forward.

 Social proofing is the modern day version of testimonials.
 Social proofing is likely one of the best techniques around to boost your email subscriptions.
 The reason for this is because social proofing can encourage others to opt-in.